 You can check out our Home Security System Comparison review for other options!

 If you don’t know already, IFTTT is an app and web service that lets you integrate phones and home automation devices (along with fitness trackers, RSS, Twitter, you name it) with each other .
-In essence, it lets you automate things based on triggers.
+In essence, it lets your home automation ideas come to life based on triggers.

 And, they now have an app called DO that is more manual and lets you perform tasks when you press a button.